 Once a case is settled and the settlement funds have cleared payment, the entire line of credit balance, if any, is due.
-In the event of a trial loss for a case that has Litigation Cost Protection insurance, the principal balance will be paid through the policy.
-In the event of a trial loss for a case that is not covered by Litigation Cost Protection, or any other adverse ruling that ends the case, the loan will be amortized over a period of 12-36 months.
+In the event of a trial loss for a case that has Level Insurance, the principal balance will be paid through the policy.
+In the event of a trial loss for a case that is not covered by Level Insurance, or any other adverse ruling that ends the case, the loan will be amortized over a period of 12-36 months.

 Interest-only periods and principal plus interest repayment periods may vary from law firm to law firm, and case to case.
 Final terms and conditions are subject to underwriting and final approval from LevelEsq.
 Final terms and conditions will be provided to you during underwriting.

 You need only provide the de minimus information contained within our simple online application form.
 You will be asked to either link your operating bank account with our third-party service, Finicity, or you can provide the last 6 months of bank statements by uploading them the application.
 If you link through Finicity, we will waive the bank analysis fee of $100.

 Yes, the proceeds of the loan are to be used to pay the cost disbursements from the associated case.